Somalis in Ethiopia: 1884–1960

 The cover of the Italian magazine La Tribuna Illustrata of Mohammed Abdullah Hassan titled "The Mullah goes to war".

 Strong anti-colonial sentiments in the Somali regions culminated in the formation of the Dervish movement, led by Sayyid Mohammed Abdullah Hassan.
 The movement waged a prolonged anti-colonial war against the British and Ethiopians in the Somali Peninsula for more than twenty years.
 Motivated by a mix of religious zeal, resistance to foreign domination, and Somali nationalism, the movement aimed to expel British and Ethiopian influence and establish an independent Islamic state.

 The Dervish movement began targeting Ethiopian forces due to frequent raids by Ethiopian troops who were expanding in the Ogaden region.
 In 1900, after an Ethiopian expedition looted camels from local Somalis, Hassan rallied 6,000 fighters from clans like the Dhulbahante to retaliate.
 The Dervishes, were known to use fast, coordinated assaults, drawing inspiration from Mahdist tactics.
 The movement gained a following by blending Islamic revivalism and anti-colonial resistance.

 In 1907, Anglo-Ethiopian Agreement demarcated their boundary with the East Africa Protectorate (Kenya).
 This placed Italian Somaliland in a rectangular point where Dewa and Genale rivers conjoined.

 After a decisive British offensive and almost a quarter of a century of anti-imperialist resistance, the Dervishes were defeated in January 1920.
 The British Royal Air Force launched a combined air and ground campaign, using 12 Airco DH.9A aircraft—the first major aerial bombardment in Africa.
 The bombing devastated Taleh, the Dervish capital, and other strongholds, killing many fighters and disrupting their defenses.

-In December 1934, the Welwal incident erupted in Welwal located in modern-day Dollo Zone, as the beginning of the Second Italo-Ethiopian War and the Italian occupation of Ethiopia.
-Britain and Ethiopia established a joint boundary commission to clarify the Somalil-Ethiopia border.
-However, the commission’s work was incomplete, and disagreements persisted, which left the Ogaden region’s status ambiguous.
-From this point onwards, Italy promoted and initiated the idea of "Greater Somalia", constituting Somali settled territories.
-By September 1940, Benito Mussolini declared the formation of Greater Somalia into the Italian Empire.